thdngan/arboretum/content/notes/clathrate.md

 - This "**critical point**" $T_c$ is a function of the thermodynamic properties of the particular guest and, hence, is **different for each species**.
 - At each temperature below $T_c$, there exist both maximum and minimum pressures defining the domain of clathrate stability.
 - The **minimum pressure** exists because ***at lower pressures the gas entropy is very large (i.e., more favorable)***, and the **maximum pressure** exists because the coexisting pure guest phase has reached a low enough specific volume that the ***volume change*** (clathrate $\rightarrow$ guest + $H_2O$) is ***energetically favorable***.
-- The precise sign and value of $dT/dP$ at the high-pressure end of the clathrate stability field are sensitive functions of the compressibility of the clathrate, water, and guest molecule components, and are calculated for $CH_4$ and $N_2$ in [[lunine_stevenson_1985#High-pressure equilibria|§7]].
+- The precise sign and value of $dT/dP$ at the high-pressure end of the clathrate stability field are sensitive functions of the compressibility of the clathrate, water, and guest molecule components, and are calculated for $CH_4$ and $N_2$ in [[clathrate#High-pressure equilibria|§7]].
 - $P-T$ data in the literature are restricted to the low-pressure end in the figure ($\lesssim 4$ kilobars); studies by Tammann and Krige (1925) and van Berkum and Diepen (1979) appear to have located the critical point for $SO_2$ clathrate.

  Considering in more detail the nature of the guest-host interaction, it is inaccurate to think of the guest molecules as impurities occupying imperfections or substituting for  water molecules in the lattice structure.